KhronosGroup/Vulkan-ValidationLayers/docs/gpu_validation.md

 Note: The mapping between a `VkBuffer` and a GPU address is not necessarily one to one.
 For instance, if multiple `VkBuffer` are bound to the same memory region, they can have the same GPU address.

 ### Selective Shader Instrumentation
-With the khronos_validation.select_instrumented_shaders feature, an application can control which shaders are instrumented and thus, will return GPU-AV errors.
+With the khronos_validation.gpuav_select_instrumented_shaders feature, an application can control which shaders are instrumented and thus, will return GPU-AV errors.
 After enabling the feature, the application will need to include a `VkValidationFeaturesEXT` structure with `VK_VALIDATION_FEATURE_ENABLE_GPU_ASSISTED_EXT` in the pEnabledFeatures list in the pNext chain of the VkShaderModuleCreateInfo used to create the shader.
 Otherwise, the shader will not be instrumented.